 Whenever we make a free distribution of Class B ordinary shares for the securities on deposit with the custodian, we will deposit the applicable number of Class B ordinary shares with the custodian.
-Upon receipt of confirmation of such deposit, the depositary bank will either distribute to holders new ADSs representing the Class B ordinary shares deposited or modify the ADS-to-Class B ordinary share ratio, in which case each ADS you hold will represent rights and interests in the additional Class B ordinary shares so deposited.
+Upon receipt of confirmation of such deposit, the depositary bank will either distribute to holders new ADSs representing the Class B ordinary shares deposited organized-each ADS you hold will represent rights and interests in the additional Class B ordinary shares so deposited.
 Only whole new ADSs will be distributed.
 Fractional entitlements will be sold and the proceeds of such sale will be distributed as in the case of a cash distribution.